Serving SAP Fiori UIs

 Available for CAP Node.js Since @sap/cds v10 – not yet for CAP Java

 Draft-agnostic requests as above assume IsActiveEntity=true by default for all requests that don't explicitly specify it.
-Doing so was possible in CAP Node.js, but not in CAP Java, as we are (still) bound by the Olingo library there.
-Thus, for CAP Java, you need to explicitly add IsActiveEntity=true as key parameters to address active data
+This was possible in CAP Node.js, but not in CAP Java, which is still bound by the Olingo library.
+For CAP Java, explicitly add IsActiveEntity=true as a key parameter to address active data

 Programmatic Access